 #3.
 Beyond Retro

 Beyond Retro began in 2002 as a single warehouse-turned-retail store in East London, filled with an eclectic range of vintage clothing sourced from around the globe.
-Within thirteen years, the team behind Beyond Retro managed to carve a unique identity as the leading vintage retailer across the UK and Sweden, and to remain a seminal reference point for people looking for a fresh, fun and one-of-a-kind selection of affordable fashion articles.
+Within thirteen years, the team behind Beyond Retro managed to carve a unique identity as the leading vintage retailer across the UK and Sweden and to remain a seminal reference point for people looking for a fresh, fun and one-of-a-kind selection of affordable fashion articles.

-Today, Beyond Retro boasts 10 brick-and-mortar stores as well as an e-commerce website, led by an all-star team of vintage experts, who work everyday to deliver a unique shopping experience to their vintage-savvy customers.
-Fanatical about vintage yet extremely precise with what they carry, the designing and buying team of Beyond Retro follows a strict process to determine what they will pick from yesterday’s closets (only 1 in 1,000 secondhand item found by Beyond Retro’s team of trained pickers, make the cut), in order to make sure that they’re always up to date with the fashion zeitgeist.
+Today, Beyond Retro boasts 10 brick-and-mortar stores as well as an e-commerce website, led by an all-star team of vintage experts, who work every day to deliver a unique shopping experience to their vintage-savvy customers.
+Fanatical about vintage yet extremely precise with what they carry, the designing and buying team of Beyond Retro follows a strict process to determine what they will pick from yesterday’s closets (only 1 in 1,000 secondhand items found by Beyond Retro’s team of trained pickers, make the cut), in order to make sure that they’re always up to date with the fashion zeitgeist.